Keukenhof: History

 Keukenhof is situated on the 15th-century hunting grounds of Slot Teylingen; it was the castle's kitchen garden (in Dutch: keukentuin), providing game, fruit and vegetables.
 The most noted inhabitant, and beneficiary of the garden was Countess Jacoba van Beieren (1401–1436).
 In 1638, the estate was purchased by Adriaen Maertensz Block, captain and governor of the Dutch East India Company.
 In 1641, he had a large manor house constructed, which he named Keukenhof, now known as Castle Keukenhof.

 In 1857, Baron and Baroness Van Pallandt, at the time owners of the estate, tasked landscape architect Jan David Zocher and his son Louis Paul Zocher, both designers of Amsterdam's Vondelpark, to restructure the park and grounds around the castle.
 Those parks, designed in English style, remain the foundations for the gardens.

 Keukenhof, the park as it is now known, was established in 1949 by a consortium of bulb growers and flower exporters to showcase their products and support the export industry.
-The garden opened to the public in 1950 and received 200,000 visitors in its first year.
+The garden opened to the public in 1950 and received over 300,000 visitors in its first year.
 It operates under a charitable foundation of Count Carel De Gaaf van Lynden.